A Detailed Guide to the Luxembourg Christmas Market in 2022

 Some Basics About Visiting the Luxembourg Christmas Market

-• Currency in Luxembourg is the euro.
-One euro is currently converts to around 1.10-1.30 US dollars.
+- Currency in Luxembourg is the euro.
+One euro currently converts to around 1.10-1.30 US dollars.

-• There are some stands that will accept card, but many places will just take cash.
+- There are some stands that will accept card, but many places will only take cash.
 There are ATMs around the city, so it’s not hard to find a spot to pull out some euros.

 Travel Essentials for the Luxembourg Christmas Market